A 17th-Century Home, Restored with Care

 The Name Behind DarTzt

 Originally, the house was named Dar Njemma, meaning House of Stars in Arabic.
 But after a series of amusing misunderstandings (and a few confused taxi drivers), the name evolved.
 Today, it’s called DarTzt — a playful, slightly cryptic twist that sticks in your mind once you say it quickly enough (go on, try it… Dar-tzzt!).
+My collection of artworks from “artists” known to me explains the pun!

 A New Chapter